SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

 # Exercise 1: Onboard the On-prem SQLServer to Azure Arc-enabled SQL Server

 In this exercise, you will onboard an on-prem SQL Server to Azure Arc using PowerShell commands to Azure Portal.

+## Lab Objectives

+You will be able to complete the following tasks:

+- Task 1: Log in to Azure Portal in SQL Server via Hyper-V Manager
+- Task 2: Register Azure Arc-enabled SQL Server

 ## Task 1: Log in to Azure Portal in SQL Server via Hyper-V Manager